geojsonkit.org

 Drop a .csv / .tsv file, or

-Use these when your CSV uses headers I don't recognize (e.g. POINT_X, centroid_lon, or a localized name).
-Type the header verbatim.
-The match is case-insensitive but otherwise exact — a leading or trailing space in the header still works because I trim both sides.
+Type the exact header for your longitude and latitude columns when they use names I don't recognize — POINT_X/POINT_Y, centroid_lon, or a localized label.
+The match is case-insensitive, and leading or trailing spaces in the header are tolerated because I trim both sides.

 Set this when your geometry column has a non-standard name.
-WKT takes precedence over lat/lng on a per-row basis — if a row has a valid WKT value, I use that; if it's blank or unparseable, I fall back to lat/lng for that row.
+WKT takes precedence over lng/lat on a per-row basis: if a row has a valid WKT value I use that; if it's blank or unparseable, I fall back to the lng/lat pair for that row.

 Example